Menu

 System Requirements

-Skip requires a macOS 13 development machine with Xcode 15, Android Studio 2023, and Homebrew installed.
+Skip requires a macOS 13 development machine with Xcode 16.1 or later, Android Studio 2023 or later, and Homebrew installed.

 Installation